0xawaz/private-eth/infra/README.md

 #### IAM Setup

-For a secured environment, you need a fine grained IAM policy following the least priviledge principle, for example for terraform you can create:
+For a secured environment, you need a fine grained IAM policy following the least priviledge principle.
-- IAM role that allows readOnly, this role can be affected to interns or new hires who do not qualify yet to edit or delete resources.
-- IAM role for that allows read and write, this can be affected to junior devops or any user who can create but not delete resources.
-- Admin IAM role which can be affected to more senior devops that are more qualified to perform deletetion actions.

 For demo purposes, we will use an administrator IAM user (different from root account), this is not recommended for production environment.
 We recommend to use [IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html).